nwoolls/homebrew-xgminer/README.md

 Usage
 -----
-For more details on installing and using these CrytpoCoin miners under OS X, see this [article][1].
+For more details on installing and using these crypto-coin miners under OS X, see this [article][1].

 [1]: http://blog.nwoolls.com/2013/04/24/bitcoin-mining-on-mac-os-x-cgminer-bfgminer